interaction-dynamics/features/README.md

 ## Tools

-- [Rust CLI](./tools/cli): to parse the code, find the features and serve the web dashboard ui
+- [Rust CLI](./tools/cli): Command-line tool to parse the code, find the features and serve the web dashboard UI
-- [Web UI](./tools/web): to visualize the features in a dashboard.
+- [Web UI](./tools/web): Dashboard to visualize the features in your project.
 Try the demo [here](http://interaction-dynamics.io/features/).
 A watch mode version is integrated into the CLI but it is possible to build a static version of the dashboard.

 ## License